Rose Chan: A Rose Chan show

-Once the music starts, the troupe emerges from behind the curtains, and parade on stage, clad only in panties, and a star covering each nipple.
+Once the music starts, the troupe emerges from behind the curtains, and parade on stage, clad only in panties, and a star pastie covering each nipple.
 Dancing slowly to the tune of Chinese music, typically cha-cha and mambo rock, they strip naked the moment a voice booms "Hoi!"
 (Cantonese: "open") over the microphone.
 The opening striptease is followed by various sideshows — standup comedians, clowns, archery performance, fire performance and jugglers — which served to prolong the mounting anticipation for the star attraction.

 When Chan comes on stage, she moves subtly, gently swaying in a slow dance, all by herself.
 As she removes one piece of clothing after another, the tempo gradually picks up.
 When she reaches the point of removing her brassiere, she holds back.
 That is when her stagehands bring in the pythons, and she dances with the snakes wrapped all around her.
 Next, she removes her brassiere, and dances bare-breasted.
 After a while, the snakes are removed.
 She then approaches the people sitting nearest to the stage, who are normally the elderly big towkays (Hokkien: business owner).
 She takes an old man's spectacles, rubs it against her private parts, and then gives it back to him.
 Some of her acts are very crude.
 With her legs spread wide open, she peruses her most intimate parts to: